Garabandal apparitions: History

-The angel made another appearance on June 25.
+The angel made another apparition on June 25.
 The story quickly spread throughout the village.
-They subsequently reported seeing the Blessed Virgin.
+They subsequently reported seeing the Blessed Virgin Mary.
 These claims continued for a number of years.

 Content

 According to the visionaries, the purpose of the visitations was to call for a "conversion of heart".
 The visionaries reported receiving two 'messages', one directly from the Blessed Virgin Mary and the other from the Virgin Mary by way of Saint Michael the Archangel.

 The first, revealed on October 18, 1961, states: "We must make many sacrifices, perform much penance, and visit the Blessed Sacrament frequently.
 But first, we must lead good lives.
 If we do not, a chastisement will befall us.
 The cup is already filling up, and if we do not change, a very great chastisement will come upon us."

 The June 18, 1965, apparition, in which Conchita heard the second message, was televised live by Spanish television.
 Only Conchita González, regarded by most devotees of Garabandal as the "principal visionary", reported receiving the second message:

 As my Message of the 18th of October has not been complied with, and as it has not been made known to the world, I am telling you that this is the last one.
 Previously, the Cup was filling; now, it is brimming over.
 Many Cardinals, Bishops and priests are following the road to perdition, and with them they are taking many more souls.
 Ever less importance is being given to the Holy Eucharist.
 We should turn the wrath of God away from us by our own efforts.
 If you ask His forgiveness with a sincere heart.
 He will pardon you.
 I, your Mother, through the intercession of St. Michael the Archangel, wish to tell you that you should make amends.
 You are now being given the last warnings.
 I love you very much, and I do not want your condemnation.
 Ask Us sincerely and We shall grant your plea...Reflect on the Passion of Jesus.